 - Families affected by divorce.

 - High-stress clients, such as military couples, veterans with PTSD, or families with a chronically ill family member.

 Emotionally focused therapy de-escalates the negative cycle, restructures bonding, and integrates the positive cycle.
 Individuals and couples alike report that their relationships are more loving and resilient after going through the EFT process.

 You may be thinking, “All of this information is great, and it even makes sense, but does it really work?”

-It’s understandable if you have some skepticism.
+It’s understandable if you have some scepticism.
 Historically, couples therapy is only about 30% effective.
-And by effective I mean that, after therapy, couples went on to reestablish intimacy and trust in their relationship.
+And by effective I mean that, after therapy, couples went on to re-establish intimacy and trust in their relationship.

 Thankfully, there is now a substantial amount of research and empirical evidence indicating that EFT is 70-75% effective in moving couples from distress to recovery.
 An astounding 90% of couples report experiencing significant improvements.
 EFT is the best validated and most effective approach to helping couples move from a situation filled with anxiety to a relationship that is filled with bonding and love.